JvanKatwijk/qt-dab/README.md

   * Possibility of displaying a map with position(s) of received transmitter(s),
   * *Favorites* for easy switching of programs in different ensembles (see section *Favorites*),
   * *Dumping* of the input data of the DAB channel (Warning: produces large raw files!) into `.sdr` files or `.xml` file formats and playing them again later (see section on xml format),
-  * Saving audio as uncompressed ".wav" files, and saving *aac* frames from DAB+ services for processing by e.g. VLC,
+  * Saving audio as uncompressed ".wav" files (48000 two channels), and saving *aac* frames from DAB+ services for processing by e.g. VLC,
   * Saving the ensemble content description: audio and data streams, including almost all technical data into a text file readable by e.g *LibreOfficeCalc*
   * Advanced scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file),
   * ip output: when configured the ip data - if selected - is sent to a specified ip address (default: 127.0.0.1:8888),
-  * TPEG output: when configured the data is sent to a specified ip address,
+  * TPEG output: when configured the data is sent as datagrams to port 8888;
   * EPG detection and building up a time table,
   * Supports as input device:
    	- SDR DAB sticks (RTL2838U or similar),